 How are VeChain and Chainlink similar?

-Marketplaces.
-Both of these coins can be bought, sold, stakes, or traded on various cryptocurrency exchanges around the world.
+- Marketplaces.
+Both of these coins can be bought, sold, staked, or traded on various cryptocurrency exchanges around the world.

-Native coins backed.
-Both of these projects have native coins, as VeChain supports VET coin, and Chainlink supports the LINK coin.
+- Native coins.
+Both of these projects have native coins, as VeChain supports the VET coin, and Chainlink supports the LINK coin.

-Smart Contracts.
-Both of these coins support smart contracts.
+- Smart Contracts.
+Both of these chains support smart contracts.

-Supply Limit.
-They both have a maximum supply, VeChain has a limit of 86.712 billion coins whereas Chainlink has its limit at 1 billion coins.
+- Supply Limit.
+They both have a maximum supply; VeChain has a limit of 86.712 billion coins whereas Chainlink has a limit of 1 billion coins.